kowndinyas/angularjs/Upgrading-from-Beta.10-to-Beta.12.md

 # Steps to Migrate

-This guide assume your application is using SystemJS created with the `beta.10` and is up to date to >= Angular `RC6`.
+This guide assumes your application is using SystemJS created with the `beta.10` and is up to date to >= Angular `RC6`.
 Also, make sure you committed everything from your project to Git.

 1. Upgrade to the latest CLI globally: